How to Choose the Right Rug to Pair with Patterned Curtains: A Balanced Approach

 5. Coordinating Colors: Bring Harmony to the Room

 Another strategy for pairing a rug with patterned curtains is to focus on color coordination.
+Coordinating rugs with curtains is essential for achieving visual harmony and a balanced look in your space.
 By choosing a rug that echoes the colors found in the curtains, you create a sense of harmony and flow throughout the space.

 • Pick an Accent Color: One way to coordinate is by choosing a rug that matches one of the accent colors in the curtains.
 For instance, if your curtains have a floral design with shades of blue and yellow, a rug in a soft blue can tie everything together.